Ohio residents and businesses who have their gas and electric through Northeast Ohio Public Energy Council (NOPEC) and its supplier, NextEra Energy.

 What’s Going On?

-Attorneys working with ClassAction.org are investigating whether a class action lawsuit can be filed against NOPEC and NextEra.
-They have reason to believe customers are being charged exorbitant rates despite the promise of savings.
+Attorneys working with ClassAction.org are investigating whether a class action lawsuit can be filed against NOPEC and NextEra in light of reports from consumers of exorbitant rates.

 What You Can Do

 If you have your gas and electric through NOPEC, fill out the form on this page.
 You may be able to help get a class action lawsuit started.